quire-io/guide/_docs/sidebar-05-members.md

 Click on the member’s profile icon and you will be redirected to the user’s task list page.

 ![members at sidebar]({{ site.url }}{{ site.baseurl }}/assets/images/sidebar-members/member_sidebar.png)

+If you would like to see the [complete list of members](/guide/organization-members/#complete-member-list) of a specific organization, please go to the Organization's member page.

+**Note:** Only an organization **admin** will be able to see the complete member list.
+{: .notice--warning}